 Nobody wants to look ignorant.
 It can be a particularly big fear for executives, who understandably want to appear informed and savvy as decision makers.
 Unfortunately, IT can be harder to intuitively understand than other areas of a business, so your executives may be avoiding basic questions or clarifications for fear of looking foolish.
 The same can be true of the IT team, who have an entirely different skillset and may not fully relate to certain business & executive concepts.

-Either through fear of looking ignorant, or feeling too busy to focus on it, executives often take an excessively hands-off approach to IT.
+Either through fear of looking ignorant, or feeling too busy to focus on it, executives often take an excessively hands-off approach to IT and determining how much to spend on managed IT service costs.
 They'll leave the tech decisions to the tech people (after all, they’re “more qualified” to make those calls) and will only get involved when they’re asked to…or when something goes horribly, horribly wrong!
 But this is a shortsighted approach to IT strategy.

 Even though your tech team has more tech expertise than you, an organization’s risk belongs to its executives.
 When IT is left to make decisions that impact the entire team, they probably don’t understand everyone's needs and risks well enough to make an informed decision.
 It’s important for executives to stay invested in your IT process, especially at the high strategic level, to make sure every need and risk is represented.